nhs-r-community/git_training/guides/introduction_to_git.md

 GitLab has a guide covering various cases on undoing any changes: https://docs.gitlab.com/ee/topics/git/numerous_undo_possibilities_in_git/

-# Setup for Git Basics exercise
+# Git started: Setup for Git Basics exercise
-As a prerequisite for using version control with RStudio desktop, a [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is required.
+As a prerequisite for using version control with RStudio desktop or RStudio Cloud:

+* Install Git via [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is required.

+* Then, create a GitHub account, it's free!

 ## Creating your access token on GitHub
 There is an excellent step by step guide on [How to Create your Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on GitHub by GitHub Docs.
 The process is exactly the same as GitLab (see [credentials for GitLab](https://github.com/NHSDigital/rap-community-of-practice/blob/main/development-approach/01_intro-to-git.md#creating-your-access-token)), simply input your GitHub username and access token to verify your credentials.